webrecorder/browsertrix-crawler/README.md

 The Docker container provided here packages up several components used in Browsertrix.

-The system uses:
- - `oldwebtoday/chrome` or `oldwebtoday/chromium` - to install a recent version of Chrome (currently chrome:90) or Chromium (see below).
- - `puppeteer-cluster` - for running Chrome browsers in parallel
- - `pywb` - in recording mode for capturing the content
+The system uses `pywb` in recording mode for capturing the content.
 The crawl produces a single pywb collection, at `/crawls/collections/<collection name>` in the Docker container.

 To access the contents of the crawl, the `/crawls` directory in the container should be mounted to a volume (default in the Docker Compose setup).